TutorialsLast Updated Jun 21, 20247 min read

 • Uses Cypress commands to test component attributes

-A failure at a specified point causes the test to fail.
+Any failure of a specified assertion causes a test to fail.

 Writing component tests

-This section details how to configure Cypress and write tests for the cloned newsletter subscription component.
-Before you can write component tests, you need to install Cypress and integrate it with React.
+This section details how to configure Cypress and write tests for the newsletter subscription component in the cloned project.
+The project already contains the tests, but we’ll explain how to create them in this section.

 npm install cypress --save-dev